 The course curriculum emphasizes modeling with mathematics and the Standards for Mathematical Practice found within Washington K-12 Mathematics Learning Standards (the Common Core State Standards).
 Topics include building and interpreting functions (linear, quadratic & exponential), writing, solving and reasoning with equations and inequalities, and summarizing, representing, and interpreting data.
 The course is designed to focus on building conceptual understanding, reasoning and mathematical skills and provides students engaging mathematics that builds flexible thinking and a growth mindset.
-For seniors who score a Level 2 on the Smarter Balanced 11th grade assessment and are successful in this course (B or better), the Bridge to College Mathematics course offers an opportunity to place into a college-level course when entering college directly after high school.
-Note: This course is for seniors who have taken Algebra II and not passed, or have taken Algebra II with a passing grade but need/want additional math skills.
-Although this course satisfies the district requirement for a third year math credit, it will not satisfy the Algebra II requirement for college and university placements.
+For seniors who score a Level 2 on the Smarter Balanced 11th grade assessment and are successful in this course (B or better), the Bridge to College Mathematics course offers an opportunity to place into a 2-year college-level course when entering college directly after high school.
+Although this course satisfies the district requirement for a third year math credit, it will NOT satisfy the Algebra II requirement for college and university placements.

-Tech Prep community college credits may be earned.
+CTE Dual Credit may be earned.
 This course allows individuals to learn and apply math skills and operations to calculate discounts, mark-ups, mark-downs, verify invoices, compute payroll, interest, and installment buying.
 It also includes economics, financial literacy and financial markets and applications, personal financial management topics of budgeting, expense monitoring, and maintaining a personal or business checkbook, filing income tax returns, and managing credit card expenses.
 This course will satisfy the third year of math graduation requirement.
 Prior to enrolling in this course students must meet with their counselor and complete a Third Credit Math Options form.